Time Off Work: Paid Time Off

 2.7 Proration and Repayment

-- Vacation and personal leave allotments are provided by the University conditioned upon an employee working the balance of or the entire year.
-In the event an employee terminates employment prior to the end of the calendar year on December 31st for Staff or the end of the fiscal year on June 30th for Administration, then the amount of vacation and personal leave earned by the employee will be determined by prorating the amount of time remaining.
+- Vacation and personal leave allotments are provided by the University conditioned upon an employee working the balance of or the entire PTO Year.
+In the event an employee terminates employment prior to the end of the PTO Year, then the amount of vacation and personal leave earned by the employee will be determined by prorating the amount of time worked.

 - If the employee has used more vacation and personal leave than earned, the employee will be responsible for repayment of the unearned but used vacation and personal leave.
 Such repayment may be made by authorizing a deduction from the amount of the final paycheck.
 Employees will be notified when they are using allotted but unaccrued paid time off and may be asked to sign an authorization form in advance to deduct days used but unaccrued from their final paycheck in the event they terminate employment.